paynejoshua/Refactor-Homework-1/README.md

   Line 78-98: Semantic fix: Instead of div replaced with aside tag.
 Added aria-label for icon image.
   Line 108: Semantic fix: Instead of div replaced with footer tag.
 Added aria-label to define the heart shaped emoji.

   I also ensured that any elements that I changed in the html file was reflected in the css file to make sure the style of the   website was not impacted.
+This was mainly for any classes that were unecessary since those elements already had an ID that could be pointed to.

+  Finally I changed the order of the css to match the elements order of the html.

   Research that I used and implemented for this assignment: https://www.w3.org/WAI/WCAG21/quickref/